wpmetabox/docsv2/docs/tutorials/create-dynamic-landing-page.md

 ![Set location for the fields](https://i.imgur.com/HHQjxXD.png)

-These settings will apply for all the field groups.
+These settings will apply to all the field groups.

 When you go to edit the landing page, you will see all the created field groups and its fields as below: